julien-maurel/jQuery-Storage-API/README.md

 Compatibility
 -------------

-jQuery Storage API is compatible with all browsers that support storage and JSON natively.
+jQuery Storage API is compatible with all browsers that support storage and JSON natively (so all recents browsers) except IE8.

-If you want more compatibility:
-* Add jquery.cookie (https://github.com/carhartl/jquery-cookie) before this plugin and storage will work on every browsers that support JSON natively!
-* You want more?
-Add json2.js (https://github.com/douglascrockford/JSON-js), too, and storage will be enable on every browser!
+If you need support of IE<9, please use older version of this plugin (latest compatible version is 1.7.5).

 Migration